 A sandwich toaster is probably the first appliance you ever bought, and may since have become car boot fodder, so why get a new one?
 Because, oozing with cheese, with perhaps a couple of slice of juicy tomato and a crispy buttery coating, a tasty toastie is about as resistible as un-popped bubble wrap.
 As essential as one of the best microwaves, you can brunch, lunch and dinner, all with one smart machine.

 It's the ultimate kids’ teatime treat, student hangover cure and soup side order.
 Even celebrity chefs aren't immune to its charms.
 Pick up a copy of Jamie Oliver's 15-Minute Meals, and you'll find filling suggestions like honey mashed with dark chocolate and banana.

-Scroll down, and you’ll find more great reasons for buying a toastie maker.
-But first check out our best sandwich toasters.
+Scroll down, and you'll find more great reasons for buying a toastie maker.
+But first, check out our best sandwich toasters.

 Best sandwich toasters